Anthony Trollope by Samuel Laurence, 1864

 - 2004 BBC He Knew He Was Right 4 parts (240 minutes) directed Tom Vaughn, screenplay Andrew Davies, actors Oliver Dimsdale, Laura Fraser, Bill Nighy, Anna Massey &c

-Recent photo of Charles River, Prague
+Recent photo of Charles Bridge, River Moldau, Prague

-I proposed to write about what this volume hopes for: a change in Trollope studies.
+I proposed to an editor also to write about what this volume hopes for: a change in Trollope studies.
 It was striking at the conference how different the subjects and tone taken towards Trollope from the last conference (admittedly 25 years ago) and also how different from what is often found in the Trollope society (though not always).
-What I’d been noticing in the latest Victorian Studies,

-is how Trollope’s famous novels today (different from those favored say 25 years ago) embody attitudes or agendas that belong to the author’s book or agenda of the book as a whole, but how he is not assessed in his own right.
+What I’d been noticing in the latest Victorian Studies, is how Trollope’s famous novels today (different from those favored say 25 years ago) embody attitudes or agendas that belong to the author’s book or agenda of the book as a whole, but how he is not assessed in his own right.
 I was bothered by that, and over the past couple of years going to the MLA I have listened to a number of papers on him, but always as embodying this or that attitude, apart from himself.
 He is not the focus nor Trollope studies as such.
-The only recent book I have and know of is Mark W Turner’s Trollope and the Magazines (who was invited to give a key lecture at the conference but didn’t show); there are newer books with chapters on Trollope (where he is used to prove another agenda about the age or political-sociological insight of the author) This new collection brings him forward as a force to deal with in his own right engaging in subjects of interest today.
-I do know from having been at the conference that there was as much interest in him from a post-colonialist perspective as a gender one.
-I can see this reflected in the titles advertised in the Ashgate brochure.
+The only recent book I have and know of which does this beyond Durey’s Trollope and the Church of England (filled with information, a little encyclopedia about the church at the time but wrong about seeing Trollope as a centrally religious man) is Mark W Turner’s Trollope and the Magazines (who was invited to give a key lecture at the conference but didn’t show); there are newer books with chapters on Trollope (where he is used to prove another agenda about the age or political-sociological insight of the author)

 I have not heard back: I gave a paper Trollope’s Comfort Romances for Men in the conference which was on gender studies and much praised, and which was put on the Victorian website.